Staying Safe in the Most Dangerous States for Winter Driving

 Advertising & Editorial Disclosure

-The number of fatalities caused by winter auto accidents increased slightly from 374 to 395 from 2020 to 2021.
+The number of fatalities caused by winter auto accidents increased slightly from 395 to 498 from 2021 to 2022 — a 26% increase and the highest of the past four years.
 Winter driving continues to be hazardous — especially if you live in one of the states below.

 To underscore the importance of safe driving this winter, MoneyGeek analyzed data from the National Highway Traffic Safety Administration’s (NHTSA) Fatality Analysis Reporting System and ranked the most dangerous states for winter driving.
 We also explored steps drivers can take to prepare for winter weather and stay safe on the road.

-• Michigan is the most dangerous state for winter driving, with an average of 39 deaths on the roads every winter.
-The next most hazardous states for winter driving are Alaska, Ohio and Pennsylvania.
+• Michigan is the most dangerous state for winter driving, with an average of 42 deaths on the roads every winter between 2020 and 2022.
+The next most hazardous states for winter driving are Alaska, Pennsylvania and Wyoming.

 Most Dangerous States for Winter Driving